Best Leaky Gut Supplements

 Probiotics

 Taking probiotics on their own can massively improve your gut health, including leaky gut symptoms.
 The beneficial bacteria can help to heal the mucosal wall by promoting mucus secretion and tightening junctions through increased zonulin.
 They also help to break down food more efficiently, meaning you’ll take in more nutrients from what you’re eating.
-Some of the gut microbiome tests we recommend, like Viome, will actually tailor custom probiotics to your unique microbiome needs.
+Some of the gut microbiome testing brands we recommend, like Viome, will actually tailor custom probiotics to your unique microbiome needs.

 Dietary changes